eriknovak/ErikNovak/README.md

-### Hi, I'm Erik 👋🏼
+# Hi, I'm Erik 👋🏼👨🏻‍💻

-I'm a researcher at the [Jožef Stefan Institute][jsi] who is interested in all manner of Artificial Intelligence with a focus on Natural Language Processing, e.g. cross-lingual language models, as well as (semi-)automatic text processing and visualization.
-I'm passionate in developing machine learning models and software that can be used for various tasks in both scientific and business domains.
+I'm a researcher interested in 🤖 Artificial Intelligence focusing on 📝 Natural Language Processing (NLP).
+My work involves developing 🌍 (cross-lingual) language models, 🔄 (semi-)automatic text processing, 📊 visualization and their application.
+Furthermore, I am passionate about developing 💻 software that can be used for various tasks in both scientific and industry domains.

-For more information see my [homepage][homepage].
+For more information see my [Homepage].

-### 🧰 Languages and Tools
+## Languages and Tools

 <p>
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-original.svg" alt="python" width="40" height="40"/>